SAFETY ACT CONSULTANTS

 Is SAFETY Act Protection Worth the Effort of Applying?

-The SAFETY Act, designed to protect companies from
+The SAFETY Act, designed to protect entities from

 Applying for SAFETY Act protection requires some focused effort and may even pose some challenges.
 However, not applying, if the protection was otherwise available, could create much more severe liability challenges in the future including potential stockholder suits.